Bret Bielema: Arkansas

 On December 4, 2012, it was announced that Bielema was leaving Wisconsin to become the head coach of the Arkansas Razorbacks.
-He left partly to coach in the Southeastern Conference and partly because he felt that his assistant coaches were not being paid enough.
-Bielema replaced John L. Smith, who had coached Arkansas to a 4-8 record during the 2012 season after Bobby Petrino had been fired eight months earlier.
+He left partly to coach in the Southeastern Conference (SEC) and partly because he felt that his assistant coaches were not being paid enough.
+Bielema replaced John L. Smith, who had coached Arkansas to a 4–8 record during the 2012 season after Bobby Petrino had been fired eight months earlier.

-Bielema's first season at Arkansas resulted in an overall record of 3-9, including 0-8 in the Southeastern Conference.
+Bielema's first season at Arkansas resulted in an overall record of 3–9, including 0–8 in the SEC.
 Bielema inherited a roster depleted of talent and lacking in development under Coach Smith.
 Bielema's starting quarterback also suffered a throwing shoulder injury, which limited his ability the entire season.
 It was the Razorbacks' worst SEC record since entering the conference in 1992 and their first winless in-conference season since 1942, when they were a member of the Southwest Conference.

 Bielema's second season saw significant improvement, as Arkansas finished 7–6.
 Bielema won his first two SEC games in dominating fashion in November, beating #17 LSU by a score of 17–0 and #8 Ole Miss by a score of 30–0 to achieve bowl eligibility.
 Though Arkansas lost its remaining conference game against Missouri, the Razorbacks were still the first unranked team in college football history to shut out two consecutive ranked opponents.
 Bielema led Arkansas to a Texas Bowl victory in the postseason, defeating Texas handily, 31–7.

 In Bielema's third season, the team suffered the loss of returning 1,190-yard starting running back Jonathan Williams before the season.
 Breaking in a new offensive coordinator and adjusting to losing three NFL drafted defensive players up front, the Razorbacks got off to a slow start, losing to Toledo and Texas Tech in the non-conference and started 2–4.
 Bielema then caught fire in the second half of the season, going 5–1 over the final six games, losing the one game to Mississippi State on a missed field goal.
 Bielema ended the year by defeating one of his former mentors, Bill Snyder, in the AutoZone Liberty Bowl, as Arkansas dispatched Kansas State, 45–23, to finish the season with a record of 8–5.